Sergey-Rails/dev_site/contributing/issues.md

 **Steps**

 You need to provide a detailed set of steps to reproduce the problem.
-It should be possible for another developer to reproduce the problem using a clean install of (no extensions or customizations) if they follow your steps and use the Spree version specified.
+It should be possible for another developer to reproduce the problem using a clean install (no extensions or customizations) if they follow your steps and use the Spree version specified.

 **Version**